meiti-x/cli_chat/Readme.md

 * Mount the log folder for easier log management.
 * Implement a health check endpoint for the API server.
 * Use Fiber for the API server for better middleware support(add CORS, rate limiting, etc.).
+* add pre-commit hooks for linting and formatting with golangci-lint.
+* add log rotation for better log management.
-* and all TODOs in the code.
+* and all TODOs and FIXME in the code base.

 ## How to run the project
+1. go mod tidy
+2. run the server docker compose up --build
+3. go run cmd/app/client.go

 ## How run the tests
+the basic tests only wrote for login and register.

+docker-compose -f test-docker-compose.yml up --build